+What is it for?
+How much can I get?
 The loan should help with your living costs throughout the academic year.

 Any full-time student who is eligible for student finance is eligible to receive a Maintenance Loan.
-The amount you can get depends on where you live and study, and your household income.

-The table below shows the amounts for 2012/13.
+The amount you can get depends on where you live and study and your household income.
+The table below shows the maximum amounts for 2011/12.

-Living at your parents' home Up to £4,375 Studying in London and not living with parents Up to £7,675 Studying outside London and not living with parents Up to £5,500 Living and studying abroad for at least one academic term Up to £6,535 leave your course
+Living at your parents' home Up to £3,838 Living elsewhere or in your own home and studying in London Up to £6,928 Living elsewhere or in your own home and studying outside London Up to £4,950 Living and studying abroad for at least one academic term Up to £5,895